Kostas Nestoridis: Return to Greece and retirement

-In January 1967 Nestoridis returned permanently to Greece and played for Vyzas Megara However, he only managed to make only two appearances, after it was revealed that his signing date was overdue and thus the transfer was cancelled.
+In January 1967 Nestoridis returned permanently to Greece and signed for Vyzas Megara.
+However, he eventually managed to make only two appearances, after it was revealed that his signing date was overdue and thus his transfer was cancelled.
 Later in the season, he searched for a club and trained successively in Egaleo, Panionios and Ionikos.
-In February 1968, he signed as a player-coach for Aias Salamina, where he played in the second division.
-He debuted in a 2–1 away defeat against PAS Giannina on 3 March 1968 and he scored his first goal in the match against AO Chania in 2–1 home win on 31 March 1968.
-He remained until 20 April, where he resigned, thus ending his great career.
+In February 1968, he signed as a player-manager for Aias Salamina, where he played in the second division.
+He made his debut on 3 March 1968 in a 2–1 away defeat against PAS Giannina and scored his first goal on 31 March in a home match against AO Chania that ended 2–1.
+Nestoridis played at the club until 20 April, when he decided to depart and eventually finish his career.

 International career

 In 1950 Nestoridis volunteered for the Air Force to play for the Greek Military team, where started scoring a lot of goals and participated in the CISM Football Cup.
 At the end of his two-year term, he declared another four years as recalled and remained in the army for a total of six years.
-However, in a match with against the Italian Military team in 1956, a political issue arose about how an ordinary soldier without being an officer participated in the Military team for so many years.
+However, in a match with the Italian Military team in 1956, a political issue arose about how an ordinary soldier without being an officer participated in the Military team for so many years.
 He was then offered a job in the Air Force, but he refused and withdrew from the Military team.

 Nestoridis played with Greece a total of 17 times: 2 as a player of Panionios and 15 as a player of AEK Athens, scoring 3 goals.
 The number of his appearances was very little for a player of his level, as he did not have good relations with the respective selectors of the national team.
 He made his debut in the blue and white jersey on 14 October 1951.

 Managerial career

-After his playing career was over, Nestoridis officially began his coaching career.
-In 1968, Kallithea hired Nestoridis alongside Takis Papoulidis as co-managers late in the season and the duo helped the club to its first-ever promotion to the second division, culminating with a 1–0 win in the extra-time over AO Koropi in a play-off match on 21 June 1969.
-In 1970 worked at the bench of Paniliakos for a season.
-In 1977 he was the manager of the reserve team of AEK, where he won the championship.
+After his playing career was over, Nestoridis officially began his managerial career.
+In 1968, Kallithea hired Nestoridis alongside Takis Papoulidis as co-managers late in the season and the duo helped the club to their first-ever promotion to the second division, culminating with a 1–0 win in the extra-time over AO Koropi in a play-off match on 21 June 1969.
+In 1969 he was the manager of PAO Thriamvos Athens for a season.
+In 1970 he worked at the bench of Paniliakos for a season.
+On 23 July 1971 he signed for Kallithea, where spent a season.
+On 9 August 1972 he took over the bench of Vyzas Megara for a season.
+On 16 August 1973 Nestoridis returned to Aias Salamina solely as their manager.
+In 1977 he was the manager of the reserve team of AEK, where they won the championship.
 Later he worked in various clubs such as Kallithea and Pandramaikos.